Aman9das/zaneyos/README.md

 #### 🖥️ Multi Host & User Configuration
 - You can now define separate settings for different host machines and users!
+- Easily specify extra packages for your users in the users/users.nix file.
+- Easy to understand file structure where each host just has its generated hardware.nix file and option.nix file in a folder with the hostname as its title.

 <div align="center">